ramyarahmadi/Machine-Vision-Projects/README.md

-# Machine-Vision-Projects
+# Machine-Vision-Projects 👁️
+Welcome to my Machine Vision Projects Repository.

 A curated collection of Machine Vision and Computer Vision projects, ranging from real-time hand gesture recognition to advanced object detection using OpenCV, MediaPipe, and Deep Learning.

-Machine Vision Projects 👁️

-Welcome to my Machine Vision Projects Repository.

 This repository contains a collection of my experiments and projects in Computer Vision, focusing on real-time image processing, hand tracking, and intelligent visual systems using Python.
 Overview